chichiwang/notes/languages/javascript/you-dont-know-js/01-get-started/03/README.md

 // [2]: 30
 ```

-For the most part all built-in iterables in JavaScript have three iterator forms avaiable:
+For the most part all built-in iterables in JavaScript have three iterator forms available:
 * `keys()`: keys only
 * `values()`: values only
 * `entries()`: entries in the form of a tuple